janus-bastion/.github/profile/README.md

 ## Contributing

-Les contributions sont ce qui fait de la communauté open-source un endroit incroyable pour apprendre, s’inspirer et créer.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Toute contribution que vous apportez est **grandement appréciée**.
+Any contribution you make is **greatly appreciated**.

-Si vous avez une suggestion pour améliorer ce projet, veuillez forker le dépôt et créer une pull request.
+If you have a suggestion to improve this project, please fork the repository and create a pull request.
-Vous pouvez également ouvrir une issue avec le tag "enhancement".
+You can also open an issue with the tag "enhancement".
-N'oubliez pas de mettre une étoile au projet !
-Merci encore !
+Don’t forget to star the project!
+Thanks again!

-1. Forkez le projet
+1. Fork the project
-2. Créez votre branche de fonctionnalité (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commitez vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Poussez vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>